memfault/interrupt/_drafts/cortexm-rtos-context-switching.md

 <!-- excerpt start -->

 In this article we will explore how **context switching** works on ARM Cortex-M MCUs.
-We will discuss how the hardware was designed support this operation, features that impact the context switching implementation (such as the Floating Point Unit (FPU), and common pitfalls seen when porting an RTOS to a platform.
+We will discuss how the hardware was designed to support this operation, features that impact the context switching implementation such as the Floating Point Unit (FPU), and common pitfalls seen when porting an RTOS to a platform.
 We will also walk through a practical example of analyzing the **FreeRTOS** context switcher, `xPortPendSVHandler`, utilizing `gdb` to strengthen our understanding.